keyboardDrummer/typeless/README.md

 }
 ```

-However, type inference is not performed at the function level, which you can see in this example:
+However, the JavaScript language tooling provided by the TypeScript language server depends on type inference.
+It performs type inference within the body of a function, but not on the signatures of functions themselves, causing editor tooling to break down when doing function calls.
+Here's an example:

 ```javascript
 function foo() {